 , to study a family of proteins called copines.
 We have identified six copine genes in the

-We are currently working on several research projects related to copine protein function in
+genome and are currently working on several research projects related to copine protein function

 * For a complete list of publications, please click here to visit my Google Scholar Page

 Ide, Amber, Wight, Elise M., and Cynthia K. Damer.
 Phosphatidylserine exposure promotes increased adhesion in Dictyostelium Copine A mutants.
 PLoS ONE, 16: e0250710 (2021).

 - Wight, Elise M., Ide, Amber D and

 Cynthia K. Damer.
 CpnA regulates the size and exocytosis of contractile vacuoles and postlysosome in Dictyostelium.

 - Matthew J. Buccilli, April N. Ilacqua, Mingxi Han, Andrew A. Banas, Elise M. Wight, Hanqian Mao, Samantha P. Perry, Tasha S. Salter, David R. Loiselle, Timothy A.J.
 Haystead, and Cynthia K.

 Damer.
 Copine A Interacts with Actin Filaments and Plays a Role in Chemotaxis and Adhesion.

 - Ilacqua, April N, Price, Janet M, Graham, Bria N, Buccilli, Matthew J, McKellar, Dexter M, and Cynthia K

 Dictyostelium promotes the translocation of the copine family of calcium-binding proteins to the plasma membrane.